 After 14 years in Nashville, I knew that while I loved Nashville and its burgeoning artisan food scene, it wasn't my home.
 I sold my house, loaded a moving van, filled my car with my most prized possessions (my two dogs, favorite pots and pans, prized herb plants, a cactus called "Fraggle") and hit the road.
 I moved back to Rochester to be close to my parents and to become a part of the growing movement toward local, organic, traceable and sustainable food in my beloved hometown.

 Our garden is grown using sustainable methods that protect the environment and public health.
 We believe that it is important to be good stewards of the land and water in our community and do not use artificial or synthetic pesticides, insecticides or fertilizers.
-We are constantly working to improve the organic methods we employ and in addition to composting and plant rotation, we have harnessed pollinator power by adding honeybee hives to our garden.
+We are constantly working to improve the organic methods we employ including composting and plant rotation.
 This year, Gardenaire grew over 50 varieties of herbs, 30 varieties of pollinator-friendly flowers and 35 varieties of fruits and vegetables - numbers that continue to grow with the arrival of each Seed Savers or Baker Creek heirloom seed catalog!

-Gardenaire is owned and operated by Amy Lorber and her mom Linda Lorber, with the help of Walt Lorber.
+Gardenaire is owned and operated by Amy Lorber and her mom Linda Lorber (with muscle and moral support from Amy's dad and Linda's husband, Walt Lorber).
 Family is at the heart of everything we do at Gardenaire and we are proud of our small, sustainable, hand crafted business.
-Each of us believes in our mission to create delicious products using sustainable growing practices and authentic preservation techniques and we all work very hard to realize our dream of harvesting and sharing local flavors, connecting with our community and supporting our environment (and if we get to enjoy our wares in a cocktail or three along the way, that's okay too)!
+We believe in our mission to create delicious products using sustainable growing practices and authentic preservation techniques and we work very hard to realize our dream of harvesting and sharing local flavors, connecting with our community and supporting our environment (and if we get to enjoy our wares in a cocktail or three along the way, that's okay too)!